-James K. Stiff is the President and Chief Executive Officer of Goodwill Industries of Middle Georgia and the Central Savannah River Area.
+James K. Stiff is the President of Goodwill Industries of Middle Georgia and the Central Savannah River Area.
 The territory consists of 31 counties in Georgia and four in South Carolina.

-Mr. Stiff received the illustrious P.J.
-Trevethan Award for outstanding contributions to the training and development of Goodwill Industries personnel, as well as The Distinguished Alumni Award from Grand Valley State University and the Matthews Entrepreneurial Award from Goodwill Industries International.
+Mr. Stiff received the P.J.
+Trevethan Award for outstanding contributions to the training and development of Goodwill Industries personnel, the Matthews Entrepreneurial Award from Goodwill Industries International, as well as The Distinguished Alumni Award from Grand Valley State University.

 Between Mr. Stiff and his wife Meredith Bishop Stiff, they have seven children: Sarah, Anna, Rebekah, Philip, Clare, Valerie Rose, and Mary Margaret.